Occupational Therapy Assistant

 • A grade of B- in all pre-requisite courses results in a 2.7 GPA which makes the applicant ineligible for admission to the program.
 It is suggested that grades higher than B- be earned to be a competitive candidate.

-• COM 104 (p. ) (Fundamentals of Public Speaking) or equivalent
+• COM 104 (Fundamentals of Public Speaking) or equivalent

 • Applicants must have a grade point average (GPA) of 3.0 or higher in the aforementioned pre-admission courses.
 A grade of B- in all pre-requisite courses results in a 2.7 GPA which makes the applicant ineligible for application to the program.
 It is suggested that grades higher than a B- be earned to be a competitive candidate.

 • Applicants are required to observe (approximately 2 hrs.) in an Occupational Therapy setting.
 The visit should be within the previous year.
 Applicants who work in settings that employ occupational therapy practitioners should observe in a different setting.
-If unable to procure an onsite observation the applicant should view and write about OT practice as observed in this video: https://www.aota.org/About-Occupational-Therapy/Patients-Clients/video-what-ot-can-do-occupational-therapy.aspx.
+If unable to procure an onsite observation the applicant must view and write in the application letter about OT practice as observed in these videos from the American Occupational Therapy Association’s website:

 • Students are required to attend one mandatory health science information session during the year prior to anticipated admission (preregister well in advance as seating is limited). http://www.bristolcc.edu/getstartedatbristol/admissions/healthsciencesadmissionrequirements/healthscienceinformationsessions/